lifeisforu/NodeGraph/README.md

 Elements of NodeGraph are categorized by Model-View-ViewModel.
 ALL Model instances are created by NodeGraphManager, it also create ViewModel instances.
 And ViewModels determine their Views.

-Model class specify type of ViewModel, and features info is determined statically by attributes or dynamically by calling methods of NodeGraphManager.
+Model class specify type of ViewModel, and appearances info is determined statically by attributes or dynamically by calling methods of NodeGraphManager.

 In next articles, I will explain about Styling with Custom ViewModel and methods about Serialization/Deserialization.